RealDoigt/simple-stupid-object-notation/readme.md

 something

 #### Important Implementation Details ####
-Currently, the implementation transforms the values into a hashmap of string hashmaps where each object has its type name appended by the line number it was found on.
-In the below example, the first object will be called "player_1" and the second "npc_4":
+The official implementation transforms the values into a hashmap of string hashmaps where each object has its type name appended by the line number it was found on.
+In the below example, the first object will be called `player_1` and the second  `npc_4`:
 ```sson
 player
 .x = 8